Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 When editing a track with the `Change timestamps of trackpoints` filter the recorded _speed_ data remain unchanged whereas the calculated _speed*_ data will change their values.

-## Avoiding and removing invalid data in a track
+## Avoid and remove invalid data in a track

 QMS is a software for